OndrejPech/OndrejPech/README.md

 ### Hi there, 👋

 I am a programming enthusiast, video production lover and fan of sport analysis.
 I am curently looking for an entry-level job as a back-end developer in a company where I can grow under the guidance of more experienced colleagues.
-You can see my current CV in <a href src=”https://github.com/OndrejPech/CV/blob/main/pech_ondrej_cz.pdf”>Czech</a> or <a href src=”https://github.com/OndrejPech/CV/blob/main/pech_ondrej_enf.pdf”>English</a> language.
+You can see my current CV in [Czech](https://github.com/OndrejPech/CV/blob/main/pech_ondrej_cz.pdf) or [English]([https://github.com/OndrejPech/CV/blob/main/pech_ondrej_en](https://github.com/OndrejPech/CV/blob/main/pech_ondrej%20_eng.pdf) language.

 ### Own Projects